 The first health concern we are going to look at is the rising rates of obesity in adults.
 Obesity is an important senior health risk factor which can lead to the development of other health issues in the elderly, and all other ages.
 Heart disease, diabetes, and cancer are three chronic conditions that impact the quality of life.
 It is common knowledge that the number on the scales and the risk of disease can be seen as parallel.
 Of the adults between 65 and 74, 36.2 percent of men and 40.7 percent of women are obese.

 But, what is obesity?
-A complex disease involving an excessive amount of body fat… Diagnosed when your body mass index (BMI) is 30 or higher.
+It is a complex disease involving an excessive amount of body fat, diagnosed when your body mass index (BMI) is 30 or higher.

 If you’re concerned about weight-related health problems, it is time to see a doctor about obesity management.
 The concerns may be about you or a loved one, which is fine.
 Taking action with a doctor who can evaluate your health risks and discuss your weight-loss options is the best solution.